sanatb97/ChatS3/README.md

 # ChatS3

-A simple whatsapp like chat app in python.
+A simple WhatsApp like chat application in Python.

 # Execution steps:
-Check that python3 and tkinter library are installed in your PC.
+Check that python3 and tkinter library are installed in your computer.

 # a.
 Server side
 1. Open new Terminal.